-- 1. Second Step classes in 7th & 8th grade a character education class that incorporates antibullying/harassment educational. - 2.
-Health class in 8th and 10th grade incorporates student relationships and includes anti-bullying/harassment education - 3.
-Physical Education in grades 7-12 incorporates character education as it relates to game play, sportsmanship, teamwork, losing gracefully, cooperation, accepting diversity, dealing with various levels of ability, etc. - 4.
+- 1. Seminar class in 7th grade a character education class that incorporates anti-bullying/harassment educational. - 2.
+Health class in 8th and 10th grade incorporates student relationships and includes anti-bullying/harassment education

+- 3. Physical Education in grades 7-12 incorporates character education as it relates to game play, sportsmanship, teamwork, losing gracefully, cooperation, accepting diversity, dealing with various levels of ability, etc. - 4.
 Social Studies in grades 7-12 discuss the issues of diversity and intolerance within a historical context and then relate it to civility, sensitivity, citizenship, and tolerance of people. - 5.
 Special programs and assemblies